 16 Dec Big Tech Keeps Silicon Valley a Magnet for Global Talents

-The countless articles reporting about people moving out of San Francisco always leave something out: those who move into the city.
-In a July 2019 to July 2020 report by the California Department of Finance (CDOF), the state’s population increased by over 20,000 people.
+The countless articles about people moving out of San Francisco always leave something out: those who move into the city.
+In a 2019-2020 report by the California Department of Finance (CDOF), the state’s population increased by over 20,000 people.
 San Francisco ranks 12th in the state for size and 13th for the actual increase in its population count.

 Other than San Francisco, the CDOF report cited Alameda, Contra Costa, San Diego, and Santa Clara as the cities in California that have “gained population, but at a slower pace compared to the same time last year.”

 So why do people still move to San Francisco?
 Most recent immigrants establish roots in the US in America’s major cities, pumping economic lifeblood that allows these major cities to continue thriving.
 If not for the usual influx of immigrants, there would be no regular cycle of people coming into US cities.
 Those who have lived long enough in cities who move out also energize small towns.